braydonf/nostr-key-change/README.md

 ### Event Handling for Clients

 For a client, this event is a revocation with a suggestion for a migration to a successor public key.
 The revocation SHOULD be automatic.
-The migration, if it is provided, MUST NOT be automatic and MAY be presented and verified by the user to accept or reject the migration key change.
+The migration, if it is provided, SHOULD NOT be automatic and MAY be presented and verified by the user to accept or reject the migration key change.

 #### Key Revocation
 * Upon a valid key revocation: